-echo "net.ipv4.tcp_syncookies = 1" >> /etc/sysctl.conf
+$ echo "net.ipv4.tcp_syncookies = 1" >> /etc/sysctl.conf

->

-> Another useful example which is the /proc/sys/fs/file-max, this entry specifies the maximum number of open files that Linux can support at any one time.
+Another useful example which is the /proc/sys/fs/file-max, this value shows the maximum files (including sockets, files, etc,) that can be opened at the same time.

->

-> $ sysctl -w "fs.file-max=96992" $ echo "fs.file-max = 96992" >> /etc/sysctl.conf sysfs is usually mounted at the /sys mount point.
-The sysfs can be used to get information about kernel devices, modules, the system bus, firmware, and so on.
+$ sysctl -w "fs.file-max=96992" $ echo "fs.file-max = 96992" >> /etc/sysctl.conf sysfs file system can be found at /sys.
+The sysfs can be used to get information about your system hardware.